gnosis/conditional-tokens-docs/docs/pmtutorial7.md

 ```
 function reportPayouts(bytes32 questionId, uint[] calldata payouts) external
 ```
-- `questionId`: The question id the oracle is answering for
+- `questionId`: The question id the oracle is answering for.
-- `payouts`: The oracle's answer
+- `payouts`: The oracle's answer.

 If the function succeeds, the following [event](https://github.com/gnosis/conditional-tokens-contracts/blob/master/contracts/ConditionalTokens.sol#L20) will be emitted, meaning that the condition was resolved.